davidsbatista/BREDS/README.md

     BREDS.py parameters.cfg sentences.txt seeds_positive.txt seeds_negative.txt 0.6 0.8

-In the first steop BREDS pre-processes the collection, generating word vector representations of relationships.
+In the first steop BREDS pre-processes the `sentences.txt` file, generating word vector representations of relationships (i.e.: `processed_tuples.pkl`).
+This is done so that then you can re-run the experiment with the new seeds without having to repeat the process of analysing every sentence.

 Depending on your hardware this process can take long time (i.e., a few hours).
 You can also use a multi-core version of BREDS, specifiyng at the end how many cores you want to use:

     BREDS-parallel.py parameters.cfg sentences.txt seeds_positive.txt seeds_negative.txt 0.6 0.8 #cpus